blurstudio/hab/README.md

 * **HabitatBase.uri:** The URI a config is for.
 * **HabitatBase.write_script:** Writes a config and optionally a launcher script to configure a terminal to match the resolved configuration.
 * **HabitatBase.alias:** The name of a alias to create in the terminal and the command to associate with the terminal.
-* **Application: Subclass of HabitatBase:** The container for ApplicationVersion objects.
+* **Distro: Subclass of HabitatBase:** The container for DistroVersion objects.
 One per DCC or plugin exists in the distro forest.
-This probably should be renamed to Distro.
-* **ApplicationVersion: Subclass of HabitatBase:** A specific version of the given application, its requirements, aliases, and environment variables.
-This probably should be renamed to DistroVersion.
+* **DistroVersion: Subclass of HabitatBase:** A specific version of the given distro, its requirements, aliases, and environment variables.
 * **Config: Subclass of HabitatBase:** All configs are resolved into these objects.
-The configuration for a given URI that defines what environment variables and Applications need to be loaded if this config is chosen.
+The configuration for a given URI that defines what environment variables and distros need to be loaded if this config is chosen.
 * **FlatConfig: Subclass of Config:** A fully resolved and flattened Config object.
 Any values NotSet on the Config this is built from, are attempted to be set from the parents of that Config.
 If still not found, it will attempt to find the value from a matching config on the Default tree instead.
 * **Placeholder: Subclass of HabitatBase:** Used as the parent of a config if no parent config was found.
 * **hab env:** Creates a new terminal in an existing terminal with all environment variables, aliases and the prompt configured.
 You can exit the terminal to get back to the previous settings.